Church bells ring in Iraqi Christian town as Isis falls back

 Many felt so wronged by the Iraqi and Kurdish forces who fled when Isis stormed their towns that they demanded refuge in Europe or the US — arguing there was little hope for minorities that had struggled to survive in the area after the 2003 US invasion of Iraq sparked sectarian bloodshed.

 When Isis stormed Mosul in June 2014 and launched its lightning offensive across northern Iraq, the minorities of the Nineveh plains were victims twice over.
-First, they fled jihadi rule, under which Christians were forced to pay a tax, convert to Islam or face execution; the Yazidis, branded as “devil worshippers” by Isis and other Sunni radical groups, suffered a massacre of their men and the enslavement and rape of more than 5,000 of their women — with roughly half of them still in Isis hands.
+First, they fled jihadi rule, under which Christians were forced to pay a tax, convert to Islam or face execution.
+The Yazidis, branded “devil worshippers” by Isis and other Sunni radical groups, suffered a massacre of their men and the enslavement and rape of more than 5,000 of their women — about half of whom are still in Isis hands.

 The second tragedy was the conflict within minority groups generated by the struggle for this strategically and economically important part of the Middle East.
 The Nineveh plains lie in Iraq’s “disputed territories”: Iraq’s Arab majority central government is at odds with the nearby semi-autonomous Kurdistan Regional Government (KRG) in the north over control of these dusty rolling fields — because they are rich in oil as well as cultural diversity.